shybovycha/shybovycha.github.io/_drafts/2025-03-27-modal-text-editors.md

 - [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim) - to show indentation lines
 - [cmp-cmdline](https://github.com/hrsh7th/cmp-cmdline) - for autocomplete suggestions in the Noice command popup
 - [nvim-treesitter-context](nvim-treesitter/nvim-treesitter-context) - shows the current context as fixed lines at the top of the screen (like in VSCode)
-- [outline](https://github.com/hedyhli/outline.nvim) - shows symbols defined in the current buffer
+- [outline](https://github.com/hedyhli/outline.nvim) with [outline-treesitter-provider](https://github.com/epheien/outline-treesitter-provider.nvim) - shows symbols defined in the current buffer
 - [quicker](https://github.com/stevearc/quicker.nvim) - allows for better quickref buffer experience
+- [telescope-live-grep-args](https://github.com/nvim-telescope/telescope-live-grep-args.nvim) - allows to search not by text (or regex) alone, but also by filename / filetype (and more)

 The config I have at the moment allows the following: